aasmith1788/smith-dl-imu/estimation/README.md

 4. Run `sensorwise/peak_detection.py` or `sensorwise/impulse_calculation.py` if peak or impulse metrics are required.
 5. Move to `notsensor/maketable.ipynb` to combine the spreadsheets into a single summary table.

-Sensorwise analysis exposes which placements contribute the most predictive power.
-Notsensor aggregation turns those detailed measurements into straightforward tables suitable for comparison across models.
-Whenever you customize the sensor mask or evaluate a new architecture, simply drop the resulting spreadsheets into the same folders.
-The notsensor notebooks will automatically incorporate them, ensuring that all reported averages correspond to the underlying sensorwise calculations.
-This separation keeps the evaluation pipeline both flexible and reproducible.
+Sensorwise analysis highlights which placements contribute the most.
+Notsensor merging turns those metrics into concise tables.
+Whenever you run a new configuration, save its spreadsheets in the usual folders and rerun the table notebook to update the results.
+This lightweight step ensures that all experiments remain comparable over time.